 - Don’t exchange or share a drink with anyone.

-- Don’t drink form a container that is being passed around or any open, common container such as a punch bowl.
+- Don’t drink from a container that is being passed around or any open, common container such as a punch bowl.
 “Dosing” happens.

 - If someone offers to buy you a drink, and you accept, accompany that person to the bar and witness the drink being prepared.